MicrosoftDocs/hybrid/hybrid/app-solutions/pattern-highly-available-kubernetes.md

 - **Quotas** - Consider the [quotas](/azure-stack/operator/azure-stack-quota-types) you've configured when planning out an AKS deployment on your Azure Stack Hub.
 Make sure each [subscription](/azure-stack/operator/service-plan-offer-subscription-overview) has the proper plans and the quotas configured.
 The subscription will need to accommodate the amount of compute, storage, and other services needed for your clusters as they scale out.

-- **Application Workloads** - Refer to the [Clusters and workloads concepts](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools) in the Kubernetes core concepts for Azure Kubernetes Service document.
+- **Application workloads** - Refer to the [Clusters and workloads concepts](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools) in the Kubernetes core concepts for Azure Kubernetes Service document.
 This article will help you scope the proper VM size based on the compute and memory needs of your application.

-**Application (Application-level)**
+**Application (application level)**

 On the application layer, we use Kubernetes [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 HPA can increase or decrease the number of Replicas (Pod/Container Instances) in our deployment based on different metrics (like CPU utilization).